wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-forcedbrowsing.md

 Consider the example below to learn how to configure forced browsing protection.

-Let us say you want to prevent malicious actors from trying names of directories and files under your `example.com` domain that are not explicitly available from your site UI and were never planned to be exposed.
+Let us say you own the online `book-sale` application and want to prevent malicious actors from trying names of directories and files under its `book-sale-example.com` domain that are not explicitly available from your application UI and were never planned to be exposed (forced browsing attack).
 To do that, you may set a `404 responses to the same IP` threshold for your domain to `30 per 30 seconds` to block IPs exceeding this limit.
-Moreover, it will be useful to have information that forced browsing attack took place.

 To provide this protection: